Orlando Housing Market: Trends & Prices

 In Lake Cherokee, you’ll have a decent amount of time to make a move on a home you love, compared with some other Orlando neighborhoods, but charm does come at a price.

-Typically, houses in this neighborhood sell in 24 days.
-Home prices were up 7.5% in April 2023 compared to last year.
+Typically, houses in this neighborhood sell in 39 days.
+Home prices have dropped somewhat over the last year, but inventory is limited.

 Lake Nona